juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ### Code

-The following package and sample work with LaTeXml.
+The following package and sample work with LaTeXML.
 The output looks to me to be highly accessible (but if somebody is being really fussy I am not sure it is completely WCAG compliant)

 ```
 \usepackage{listings}